Skip to navigation Skip to content Skip to subnav

 (2) an explanation of the legal and property rights affected.

 (h) If a hearing is required, the Commission shall hear all persons whose property or right is the subject of the condemnation petition and who wish to be heard at the time and place appointed for the hearing.
-The Commission shall make findings of fact, and by its order, determine whether necessity requires the taking of the land and rights as set forth in the petition.
+The Commission shall make findings of fact and, by its order, determine whether necessity requires the taking of the land and rights as set forth in the petition.

 (i) Following a determination of necessity pursuant to subsection (f) or (h) of this section, the Commission shall expeditiously appoint a time and place for examining the premises and provide an opportunity for a hearing on the issue of compensation, giving at least 10 days’ notice in writing to the persons that are subject to the condemnation petition.